ymolists/website/src/routes/docs/quickstart/grain.md

 ### Step 4: Enjoy being ready-to-code 🤙

-Once the first prebuild ran, Gitpod starts an automated and fully configured development environment in a workspace that is now ready for you to develop.
+Once the first prebuild ran, Gitpod starts an automated and fully configured developer environment in a workspace that is now ready for you to develop.

 Other developers made their setup even more productive and supercharged their workflows with the following quick steps: